mixpanel/docs/pages/docs/data-structure/user-profiles.md

 # User Profiles

+> <b>Note:</b> The following terms in this section are used interchangeably:
+> - user profile properties and user properties
+> - group profile properties and group properties

 ## Overview

 User Profiles let you enrich events with demographic attributes (i.e. user properties) about the users that performed those events.
 User profiles are optional and we recommend starting with events and only adding user profiles if you need them.